How to Create an Anonymous Seal?

 Hurray!
 Your Anonymous Seal is ready to be displayed in the survey.

-Although you turn on the toggle for Anonymous Seal, it is turned off automatically when certain eligibility requirements are not met.
+Although you turn on the toggle for Anonymous Seal, it is turned off automatically when certain eligibility requirements are unmet.

-There are a few eligibility factors for the Seal to stay there.
+There are a few eligibility factors for the Seal to stay unaltered.

 4. Eligibility For Anonymous Seal

-The three eligibility factors for enabling Anonymous seal are listed below.
+The 2 eligibility factors for enabling the Anonymous seal are listed below.

 1. Avoid PII